SOSP: Efficiently Capturing Global Correlations by Second-Order Structured Pruning: Results

 Before going to large datasets, we compare the scalability of our methods SOSP-I and SOSP-H. As the preceding section shows, both methods perform basically on par with each other in terms of accuracy.
 This confirms that SOSP-H is not degraded by the approximations leading to the efficient Hessian-vector product, or is helped by use of the exact Hessian.
 In terms of efficiency, however, SOSP-H shows clear advantages compared to SOSP-I, for which the algorithm to select the structures to be pruned scales with $O(S^3)$ (see Sec. \ref{sec:complexity}), potentially dominating the overall runtime for large-scale networks.
 Measurements of the actual runtimes show that already for medium-sized networks SOSP-H is more efficient than SOSP-I, see Fig.\ \ref{fig:scaling_I_vs_H} and App.\ \ref{app:runtime_comp}.
 Since SOSP-I becomes impractical for large-scale networks like other second-order methods \citep{molchanov2019importance,wang2019eigendamage}, for the ImageNet dataset we will only evaluate SOSP-H and refer to it as SOSP.

 On ImageNet, we compare our results to the literature for ResNet-18 and ResNet-50, see Tab.\ \ref{imagenet} or Suppl.\ Fig.\ \ref{fig:imagenet_plot_comp}.
 Because SOSP assesses the sensitivity of each structure independently of the contributed MACs, it has a bias towards pruning small-scale structures.
 This tendency is strongest for ResNet-50, due to its $1\times1$-convolutions.
-Since these $1\times1$-convolutions tend to contribute disproportionately little to the overall number of MACs, we devised a scaled variant of SOSP, which divides the saliency of every structure by its kernel size (e.g.\ 1, 3, or 7).
+Since these $1\times1$-convolutions tend to contribute disproportionately little to the overall of MACs, we devised a scaled variant of SOSP, which divides the saliency of every structure by its kernel size (e.g.\ 1, 3, or 7).
 Compared to the vanilla SOSP, the scaled variant of SOSP is able to remove larger percentages of MACs with similar drops in accuracy (see Tab.\ \ref{imagenet}).
+We further show results on MobileNetV2 for Imagenet in the appendix (see App.\ \ref{app:mobilenetv2}).

 For both networks SOSP outperforms FPGM and HRank, especially when considering the main objective of SOSP, which is to reduce the number of parameters or structures.
 Since CCP uses a different way of calculating the MACs, which leads to consistently higher pruning ratios, we added an alternative MAC count to enable a fair comparison (for details, see App.\ \ref{app:counting-parameters-macs}).
 Since HRank and FPGM do not mention their MAC counting convention, we assume they use the same convention as we do.
 Taking this into account, our scaled SOSP variant is able to prune more MACs than CCP, while having the same final accuracy.
 Further, we compare SOSP to Taylor \citep{molchanov2019importance}, a global pruning method that uses only the first-order terms for its saliency ranking.
 SOSP clearly outperforms Taylor, even though both methods have the same scaling.
 This is also in line with the results of our ablation study (see Sec.\ \ref{sec:scalability} and esp.\ App.\ \ref{app:sosp_first_second_comp}), where we show that including second-order information leads to improved accuracies.